Weighing the Elephant

 Weighing The Elephant

-Never in China had anyone seen anything like it.
-As soon as the royal guest left, it was all anyone at court could talk about.
+All the court was abuzz with excitement - no one had seen anything like it!
+As soon as the royal guest left, it was all anyone could talk about.
+Word quickly spread throughout the land about the enormous creature.

 “Are you kidding?” said a second.
-“It’s bigger than a rhino!”
+“It’s bigger than TWO water buffalos!”

 “You must be joking,” said a third.
-“This elephant is bigger than TWO rhinos!”
+“The elephant is bigger than a RHINO - no, I mean one rhino on top of another!”

-One day the Emperor said to his mandarins, “I want to know how much this amazing elephant weighs.
-Who can tell me how to weigh it?”
+The Emperor said to his mandarins, “I will settle this matter once and for all.
+Who can tell me how to weigh this elephant?”

-“I can!” said the first mandarin, who used to be a merchant.
-“We will just put it on a scale.”
+“I can tell you!” said the first mandarin, who used to be a merchant.
+“We will put it on a scale.”

-“Not likely,” said the Emperor.
-“There is no scale that could hold the weight of an elephant without breaking.”
+“Good luck with that,” said the Emperor.
+“No scale will hold the weight of an elephant without breaking.”

 “I can tell you!” said the second mandarin, who used to be a tailor.
-He said, “We will measure the elephant.”
+“We will measure the elephant.”

 “No,” said the Emperor with a sigh.
-“Even if you measured all the different parts of an elephant, you would still not know how much it weighs.”
+“Even if you measured all the different parts of an elephant, you will still not know how much it weighs.”

 “I can tell you!” said the third mandarin, who used to be a baker.
 “We will cut up the elephant and cook it.
 Then we will know.”